rahulpnath/hugoBlog/content/drafts/connect_net_core_to_azure_key_vault_in_ten_minutes.markdown

 });
 ```

-Even with the ReloadInterval set, there is still a time window where the call to Azure Storage will fail; the time between the Secret in the Vault is updated and the next reload time.
+Even with the ReloadInterval set, there is still a time window where the call to Azure Storage will fail; the time between the Secret in the Vault is updated, and the next reload time.
 Sure it is not much time, but a failed request is a failed request.
-To handle this scenario, lets add some extra code to the code to gracefully refresh the configuration values from the Key Vault when an unauthorized exception is thrown.
+To handle this scenario, let's add some extra code to the code to gracefully refresh the configuration values from the Key Vault when it throws an unauthorized exception.

-Using [Polly], TDK we can add a policy to wrap the call to Azure Storage Queue.
-The _CloudStorageAccount_ throws a StorageException any time there is an Unauthorized access.
-Using Polly we can handle the exception and force refresh the Secrets in IConfiguration by calling the [Reload method](TDK).
-Once updated we can get the connection string again from the config which will be the new updated value in the Vault.
+Using [Polly](https://github.com/App-vNext/Polly), a .NET resilience and transient-fault-handling library , we can add a policy to wrap the call to Azure Storage Queue.
+The _CloudStorageAccount_ throws a StorageException any time there is Unauthorized access.
+Using Polly, we can handle the exception and force refresh the Secrets in IConfiguration by calling the [Reload method](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-3.1#reload-secrets).
+Once updated, we can get the connection string again from the config, which will be the new updated value in the Vault.
 It is then used to connect and drop a message to the queue.
-The application now gracefully handles the case where the Secrets is updated in Key Vault and refreshes it's cache of the Secrets in Azure Key Vault.
+The application now gracefully handles the case where the Secrets is updated in Key Vault and refreshes its cache of the Secrets in Azure Key Vault.

 ```csharp
 public async Task Send(string content)